-We first observe that every single-canyoned profile is single-plateaued, as proved in the appendix.
+Before we state our main result about the implications of single-plateauedness and single-canyonedness, we observe that every single-canyoned profile is single-plateaued, as proved in the appendix.
 Our proof reorders the propositions so as to 'glue together' any individual's two extreme sets of propositions into a single plateau.

-Proposition 3 Every single-canyoned profile $(A_1,...,A_n)$ of consistent judgment sets is single-plateaued.
+Remark 1 Every single-canyoned profile $(A_1,...,A_n)$ of consistent judgment sets is single-plateaued.